GyulyVGC/sniffnet/README.md

 - **-t, --trans**:
 filters packets on the basis of the provided transport layer protocol (TCP or UDP).

+- **-v, --verbose**:
+generates a more self-explainable textual report, as the one shown in the pictures above.

 ## User interactions during application execution